Dorchester in Suffolk County, Massachusetts — The American Northeast (New England)

 Rural Dorchester in the 1840’s, 200 years after the first colonists divided the land for farms, fields and orchards.

 Colonists found Dorchester abundant in natural resources: the sea plentiful with fish, the slopes rich in fertile land, and the main plateau covered with wood.
 After a grim winter the colonists built dwellings and a meeting house near what is now Edward Everett Square and fortified “Rock Hill”, now Savin Hill.
 Each family took ownership of a home lot plus additional land for fields, orchards, and grazing.
-They soon clear-cut forests, built fences to protect their livestock, and cultivated successful farms.
+They soon clear-cut forests, built fences to protect their livestock, and

 Productive Farm Land